Skip to content

 });

-export const getFile = defineApi({
+export const getFile = defineApi({ basePath: "/files" })

-deps: () => ({ uploads }),
+.deps(() => ({ uploads }))

-"/{filename}": async ({ req, deps }) => {
+.get({ path: "/{filename}" }, async ({ req, uploads }) => {

-const file = await deps.uploads.get(req.params.filename);
+const file = await uploads.get(req.params.filename);

 if (!file) return { status: 404, body: { error: "Not found" } };